I Love Desi

+I Love Desi is a 2015 Indian Hindi romantic comedy film directed by Pankaj Batra.
+The film stars newcomers Vedant Bali and Priyanka Shah alongside Gulshan Grover.
+I Love Desi was theatrically released on 29 May 2015.

 Plot synopsis

-This is a love story, of an urban girl who, marries an Indian man with a rural background, just to inherit her ancestral property, conditioned to this requirement.
+This is a love story, of an urban NRI Punjabi woman from Canada, who marries an Indian man with a rural background, just to inherit her ancestral property, conditioned to this requirement.
 Before untying this relation forever, as she had planned, she agrees to live for 6 months with her To-be forlorn husband, and gradually falls in love with him.

+Production

+This film marks the debut of Vedant Bali, Akshay Kumar's manager and former Femina Miss India winner Priyanka Shah.
+The film marked the debut Hindi production of Rocky Daswani, who previously produced Chhatisgarhi films such as Mayaa (2009) and Toora Rickshawwala (2010).
+Shah felt her role of a Punjabi NRI was easy for her due to her background in fashion.

+The film was primarily shot in Punjab, India and Canada.
+Although some the crew members couldn't get visas for Canada, Akshay Kumar (who was a Canadian citizen at the time) wrote a letter to the Canadian embassy and visas were issued.

 Soundtracks

 Music is given by Sham Balkar and Toshi Sabri – Sharib Sabri.
-One song is sung by Rahat Fateh Ali Khan, which was recorded in Dubai as he has not come to India since 2011.
-As the music director Sham Balkar was keen to get this song sung by Rahat Fateh Ali Khan.
+One song "Deere Dhree Kam Hogi Udasi" was sung by Rahat Fateh Ali Khan, which was recorded in Dubai as he has not come to India since 2011.
+Prior to him, four different singers were approached to sing the song but the music directors were dissatisfied with the results.
+A critic from The Times of India rated the album 2.5/5.